A Tulane parent guide for talking with your student about sexual violence

 While alcohol and drug use do not cause or excuse sexual assault or make an assault the victim’s fault, these substances increase the risk for perpetration and victimization.
 Intoxication inhibits people’s ability to communicate their wants and boundaries as well as interpret that of others.
 Research also suggests that perpetrators are more likely to target individuals who are intoxicated.

-Prior to New Student Orientation educational programs, all first-year students complete two online programs, Alcohol-Wise and Consent & Respect.
+Prior to New Student Orientation educational programs, all first-year students complete two online programs, Alcohol and Other Drugs and Sexual Misconduct for Students.
 These programs aim to reduce the risk of drug and alcohol misuse and abuse, and sexual violence among students.
 Ask your student what they learned from these programs and use them as an opportunity to talk about the complexities of substance use, sex, and consent.

 TELL THEM YOU CARE AND TALK THROUGH THE RESOURCES AVAILABLE.